julep-ai/julep/CONTRIBUTING.md

-## Contributing
+## Contributing to Julep

-We welcome contributions to this project!
-There are several ways you can contribute:
+We welcome and appreciate contributions to the Julep project!
+There are several ways you can get involved:

 ### Reporting Issues

-If you find a bug or have a feature request, please submit an issue on the [GitHub Issues](https://github.com/julep-ai/julep/issues) page.
-When reporting a bug, please include:
+If you encounter a bug or have a feature request, please submit an issue on the [GitHub Issues](https://github.com/julep-ai/julep/issues) page.
+When reporting a bug, please provide as much detail as possible, including:

-- Steps to reproduce the issue
+- **Steps to Reproduce:** Clearly outline the steps taken before the issue occurred.
-- Expected behavior
+- **Expected Behavior:** Describe what you expected to happen.
-- Actual behavior
+- **Actual Behavior:** Explain what actually happened, including any error messages.
-- Screenshots if applicable
+- **Screenshots:** If applicable, provide screenshots or screen recordings to illustrate the issue.

 ### Submitting Pull Requests

-To contribute code changes:
+To contribute code changes, please follow these steps:

-1. Fork the repository
+1. **Fork the Repository:** Click the "Fork" button at the top right corner of the repository page to create your copy.
-2. Create a new branch for your changes
+2. **Create a New Branch:** Use a descriptive name for your branch that reflects the changes you're making (e.g., `feature/add-new-feature` or `bugfix/fix-issue`).
-3. Make your changes and commit them with descriptive messages
+3. **Make Your Changes:** Implement your changes, ensuring that you maintain the existing code style.
-4. Push your changes to your fork
+4. **Commit Your Changes:** Commit your changes with clear, descriptive messages that explain what you’ve done and why.
+For example, “Fix typo in README” or “Add validation to user input”.
-5. Open a pull request to the main repository
+5. **Push Your Changes:** Push your branch to your forked repository.

-Please ensure your code follows the existing style and passes all tests.
+6. **Open a Pull Request:** Navigate to the main repository and click on the “New Pull Request” button.
+Select your branch and provide a clear description of the changes you've made.

 ## Project Overview and Architecture